MrRooni/homekitbuilds/2021-07-11-light-the-night-with-meross-switches.md

 ## The Accessories

-My experience with the Meross (rhymes with Harris) garage door opener made these Meross Smart Wi-Fi Single Pole Switches an appealing option.
+My experience with the Meross (rhymes with Harris) garage door opener made these [Meross Smart Wi-Fi Single Pole Switches](https://www.meross.com/Detail/23/Smart%20Wi-Fi%20Single%20Pole%20Switch) an appealing option.
 They are highly rated and well within my budget for HomeKit experimentation.
 I bought two, one for the front hallway and one for the garage to control the two pairs of outdoor lanterns on the front of our house.

 I didn’t need a dimmer switch — on/off is just fine for outside lights — nor did I need to change the color or temperature of the bulbs.
 Simple, smart switches were exactly right.

+Here's my updated HomeKit map:

 ![House layout, first floor](/assets/images/home-layout-first-floor.png)